bryanwhiting/blog/lists/writing-ethos.md

 ---
 List of reasons why I write this blog and principles I aspire to.
 They evolve over time, and I like to keep track.

+2024-01-10

+- write gratitude posts day of.
+No planning.
+Same with scripture studies.

 2023-12-31